PatrickKyei/exception/_posts/2022-06-04-do-you-hit-an-undo-or-redo-button.md

 ![undo or redo](/assets/img/undo-redo.jpg)

-When we come into an outcome that we don't like, our immediate reaction may be to remove everything and start over.
+When we come into an outcome that we don't like, our immediate reaction may be to erase everything and start over.
 However, this isn't always the best option.

 Let's do a **redo** instead of a **undo**.